krisarmstrong/seed/docs/internal/AI_INTEGRATION_PLAN.md

 ## Conclusion

-This AI integration will transform LuminetIQ from a diagnostic tool into an intelligent network assistant.
+This AI integration will transform The Seed from a diagnostic tool into an intelligent network assistant.
 By combining comprehensive data collection with AI-powered analysis, we'll deliver unprecedented value to network professionals while establishing a strong competitive moat.